-Small Business Profile: Laura Housgard, Owner of Johan
+Small Business Profile: Laura Housgard, Owner of Johan - Portland, OR

 Hi Laura!
 Tell us a little bit about yourself.